 Ferraton Père & Fils Côte du Rhône Samorëns 2017: Blending almost 85% Garnacha with Syrah and Cinsault, this wine delivers a smooth demeanor with bright fruit, especially blueberries and hints of anise and licorice.
 My only recommendation is that it be aerated before serving.

-Ferraton Père & Fils “La Matiniere” Crozes-Hermitage 2017: This wine consists of 100% Syrah.
+Ferraton Père & Fils “La Matiniere” Crozes-Hermitage 2017: This wine comprises 100% Syrah.
 I found a wine with smoke, tobacco, and leather at its core.
 Flavors of mixed berries are accented with savory spices and black pepper.
 This Syrah is not a stand-alone wine; instead, it is best served with food.

 Imperial Reserva 2015: Find a blend of predominately Tempranillo combined with Graciano, Mazuelo, and Garnacha.
 The grapes come from 40-year-old vines.
 The wine ages 24 months in both French and American oak, followed by 24 months in the bottle.
 On the nose, I found notes of licorice.
 On the palate, the wine displayed dark fruit, mocha, tobacco, black pepper, and some minerality.
 Make sure you aerate the wine before drinking.